PowerShell/PowerShell/docs/installation/linux.md

 ## OpenSUSE 42.2

-> **Note:** When installing PowerShell Core, OpenSUSE may report that nothing provides libcurl. libcurl should already be installed on supported versions of OpenSUSE.
+> **Note:** When installing PowerShell Core, OpenSUSE may report that nothing provides `libcurl`.
+`libcurl` should already be installed on supported versions of OpenSUSE.
-Run zypper search libcurl to confirm.
+Run `zypper search libcurl` to confirm.
 The error will present 2 'solutions'.
 Choose 'Solution 2' to continue installing PowerShell Core.

 ### Installation via Package Repository (preferred) - OpenSUSE 42.2